tdev9/multiline-dotdotdot/README.md

  - Handle html tags in rendered content
  - Add tags

-Feel free to add feature request.
+Feel free to add feature requests and tell your suggestions.
+Thanks.